1,000+ Opportunities

 The Hall Family Foundation is a private philanthropic organization dedicated to enhancing the quality of human life.
 Our Theory/Impact We Seek

-Based on current listing details, eligibility includes: 501(c)(3) organizations serving the greater Kansas City area, in operation at least 5 years, one proposal per year; excludes political activities, religious doctrine promotion, endowments, and organizations outside KC.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations serving the greater Kansas City area, in operation at least 5 years, one proposal per year; excludes political activities, religious doctrine promotion, endowments, and organizations outside KC.
+Confirm the full requirements in the official notice before applying.